 Chapter 3:1-5 (ESV) Then the word of the Lord came to Jonah the second time, saying, “Arise, go to Nineveh, that great city, and call out against it the message that I tell you.”
 So Jonah arose and went to Nineveh, according to the word of the Lord.
 Now Nineveh was an exceedingly great city, three days' journey in breadth.
 Jonah began to go into the city, going a day's journey.
 And he called out, “Yet forty days, and Nineveh shall be overthrown!”
 And the people of Nineveh believed God.
 They called for a fast and put on sackcloth, from the greatest of them to the least of them.

-Question to think about: The people of Nineveh didn’t worship the same god as Jonah.
+Question to consider: The people of Nineveh didn’t worship the same god as Jonah.
 Why do you think they believed God was going to overthrow them in the next forty days?

 Jonah actually broke protocol.
 Instead of going directly to the king and proclaiming God’s message, he began by preaching it in the streets.
 I always was curious as to why the people who were known for their cruelty toward Israel would take him at his word instead of killing him and hanging his body on the city wall like I mentioned in the details about Nineveh back in chapter 1.
 I mean how many people today actually pay attention to the guy on the street corner holding the sign that says, “The end is near?”